meetuparchive/sassquatch/README.md

 ## How to contribute

-SassQuatch development currently requires ruby gems Rake, Sass, and Jekyll.
+SassQuatch development currently requires Python, Ruby and the ruby gems Rake, Sass, and Jekyll.

 #### Editing sass source and documentation
 To modify sassquatch, edit scss source files and/or liquid templates in jekyll docs.